andrewni420/Evolutionary-Computation/poker/README.md

 Implementation of the transformer neural network.
 Functions for model creation, weight initialization, weight manipulation, and inference.

+## ndarray.clj

+Various utility methods for interfacing with the DJL implementation of ndarrays

 The following java classes were created to fill in functionality not available in the DJL library: